 These intentions and ambitions are divided into seven categories and will slowly unfold over the whole year - with a deeper meaning and a greater reward.

 1) Pursue physical fitness:

 Spiritual wellness does not have a one-size-fits-all definition.
-Some people turn to faith for spiritual healing, some find solace in volunteer work or travel.
-So, whether your spiritual guidance comes from religion, meditation, a holiday, social work, yoga, a spa retreat or mentoring – know that the fundamental principle remains the same.
+Some people turn to faith for spiritual healing; some find solace in volunteer work or travel.
+So, whether you nurture your spiritual health from religion, meditation, a holiday, social work, yoga, a spa retreat or mentoring – know that the fundamental principle remains the same.
 All these flourishing practices provide us with healthy beliefs, values, ethics, principles and morals.

 There is nothing wrong with trying a different cuisine or embarking upon a dissimilar exercise regime in the new year.
-However, oftentimes, we’re indulging in these experiences to satiate a deeper craving.
-A craving which is frequently based upon the aforementioned wellness checks.
-So, make 2021 the year you embark upon a sustainable wellness journey.
+However, oftentimes, we’re indulging in these experiences to satiate a deeper craving—a craving which is frequently based upon the aforementioned wellness checks.
+So, make 2022 the year you embark upon a sustainable wellness journey.

 It’s time to get well!

 What defines wellness for you?
 And how have recent events affected the way you approach health and wellness?
 Let me know in the comments below!

 Shahzadi is an award-winning registered dietitian (RD) regulated by the College of Dietitians of Ontario and certified diabetes educator (CDE), approved by the Canadian Diabetes Educator Certification Board.
 A YouTuber and notorious foodie, she's dedicated to helping you end your cooking wars, transform your health, and be the best version of yourself!
 Shahzadi is an on-air nutrition expert for CTV Your Morning and a regular contributor for Global News and other national media outlets.